Latest Harvey Weinstein trial seats jury of 9 men, 3 women - NewsBreak

 Latest Harvey Weinstein trial seats jury of 9 men, 3 women

-A jury of nine men and three women was seated Thursday in the Los Angeles rape and sexual assault trial of Harvey Weinstein, and opening statements are set for Monday.
+A jury of nine men and three women was seated Thursday in the Los Angeles rape and sexual assault trial of Harvey Weinstein .

-They were chosen in a process that lasted about six days from a pool of 225 potential jurors who were summoned last week.
+They were chosen in a process of about six days from a pool of 225 potential jurors who were summoned last week.

-Later in the day, eight alternates were also seated and sworn in.
-The two sides had initially planned to have 10, but settled on eight, and quickly agreed on who they should be.
-One of those alternates called the court late in the day to say they could not serve.
-That juror might be dismissed Monday morning.
-The court will hear final motions on which witnesses and testimony to allow on Friday.
+The judge and attorneys still need to seat 10 alternate jurors, and the process will resume Thursday afternoon.
+Opening statements in the case are expected to begin Monday.

 Because their personal information was revealed mostly in questionnaires that remain sealed, little is known about the 12 jurors who will decide on Weinstein's guilt.
 Those who were seated were asked few questions in court.